- Intake: 2

 - Candidates are asked to send, in advance of the interview, photocopied examples of their recent essay writing and harmony and counterpoint work.

-- On the day of interview, candidates will be required to sit a music test and also read a preparatory text before the interview.
+- Candidates will be required to sit a music test and also read a preparatory text before the interview.

 ‘Studying Music at Queens' is amazing!
 We have a vibrant music society (MagSoc) with various music ensembles including orchestras and choirs of different levels.
 The Chapel Choir also provides an amazing platform to sing in Evensong (twice a week) and other Chapel events (including weekly Compline).
 Whatever your specific interests are, Queens' provides the ideal situation to make music.
 It is also conveniently located very near the Music Faculty and UL, a fact that makes many students from other colleges very jealous’.